DamoM73/turtle_vid_tute/lesson_3.md

 ### Using `penup` and `pendown`

-Now we have a border around our drawing, but there is this annoying line where the turtle moves from the centre of the window to the border.
-Luckily we can get rid of it.
+Now we have a border around our drawing.
+There is an annoying line where the turtle moves from the centre of the window to the border.
+Luckily, we can get rid of it.

 <img style="border:1px solid black" align="left" src="./assets/penup.png">

-When we write, we do not leave trailing lines because we simply lift our pen up to move.
+When we write, we do not leave trailing lines because we lift our pen up to move.
 We then put our pen back down to keep writing.
-Well, turtle can do the same this with its `penup` and `pendown` functions.
+Turtle can do the same this with its `penup` and `pendown` functions.

 Change you code by adding the code below on lines `13`, `15`, `19`, and `21`